Call for Submissions:

 Who is directing the program?

 The course will be directed by Suzie Kardong Edgren, PhD, RN, ANED, CHASE, FSSH, FAAN, Walter Eppich, PhD, FSSH and other select members of the SSH Academy and the Research Committee.
 The course will feature a diverse array of simulation scholars and researchers as both instructors and mentors.

 The program is one year in duration, and includes the following elements

-- Six hours of in-person, focused training in simulation-based research approaches conducted in parallel with IMSH 2020.
+- In-person, focused training in simulation-based research approaches and networking opportunities conducted in parallel with IMSH 2024.

 - Matching with a mentor who will follow your progress and serve as a guide for the duration of your participation in the program.

-- Monthly, 2 hour teleconferences conducted via GoToMeeting containing focused instruction on specific aspects of healthcare simulation research and project-related discussion time.
+- Monthly, 2-hour teleconferences conducted via Zoom containing focused instruction on specific aspects of healthcare simulation research and project-related discussion time.
+Session topics can be downloaded here.
 At least 80% participation / attendance in program sessions is required.

 - Submission of the final proposal to the SSH Novice Grant Program and other funding sources.

 Provision of written feedback regarding the program as well as brief 6 and 12-month follow-up reports will also be required upon completion of the program for programmatic evaluation purposes.

 What are the application requirements?

 Applications will contain the following elements to be considered for the program: